insure logo

 “This way, if building costs go up unexpectedly due to a shortage of building materials or construction workers.
 For example, you’ll have extra funds to cover the bill,” notes Friedlander.

-What to do if homeowners insurance won’t cover your home because of knob and tube wiring?
+What to do if homeowners insurance won’t cover your home because of knob and tube wiring

-Most carriers will deny coverage for a home with knob and tube electrical wiring and other outdated electrical components.
 The good news is that you can have comprehensive coverage once you upgrade your electrical system.

 “By replacing knob and tube wiring with modern electrical wiring, you are creating a much safer environment for your family and preventing many unnecessary risks,” says Friedlander.
 “The other major benefit is you will be able to purchase standard homeowners insurance coverage and not pay an excessive premium because of your home’s antiquated wiring.”